Magdaleeena/nc_news_front_end/README.md

 ## Project summary:

-This is a front-end React App which connects to the back-end API & database - visit [here](https://github.com/Magdaleeena/nc_news)
+This is a front-end React App which connects to the back-end API & database, please visit [here](https://github.com/Magdaleeena/nc_news)

 To visit the deployed version, please click [here](https://resplendent-pika-7c909c.netlify.app/)